SpirentOrion/luddite/README.md

 Currently, the framework registers several middleware handlers for each service:

-* Bottom: Combines tracing, logging and recovery actions.
+* Bottom: Combines tracing, logging, metrics, and recovery actions.
 Tracing generates a unique request id and optionally records traces to a persistent backend.
 Logging logs requests/responses in an Apache-style log format.
+Metrics increments basic request/response stats.
 Recovery handles panics that occur in HTTP method handlers and optionally includes stack traces in 500 responses.
 * Negotiation: Performs JSON (default) and XML content negotiation based on HTTP requests' `Accept` headers.
 * Context: Performs API version selection and enforces the service's